Introduction

 - Always: Singleton

-that always evaluates totrue
+@that always evaluates totrue - Bool:

-- Float: Floating point numbers backed by Rust's
+trueand/orfalse - Float: Floating point numbers backed by Rust's

-- Int: Arbitrarily large integers
+f64 - Int: Arbitrarily large integers

 - Nil: Singleton

-object representing the lack of any value - Str: String
+nilobject representing the lack of any value - Str: String

 Container